CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 |------|------|
 |![](img/cornell2.2017-10-01_23-40-15z.5000samp.png) | ![](img/cornell2.2017-10-01_23-35-37z.5000samp.png) |

-Left: Without Motion Blur; Right: With Motion Blur;

-For the image with Motion Blur above: for the cube on the left side, its original translation is [-2.8 5 0], rotation is[45 0 45], and its final translation is [-1.8 6 1], rotation is[45,45,45];
+For the image with Motion Blur above: for the cube on the left side, its original translation is [-2.8 5 0], original rotation is[45 0 45], and its final translation is [-1.8 6 1], final rotation is[45,45,45];

 ## Performance Analysis